Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application: Data Analysis

 the equation in the ring becomes

-but now $r$, $z$, and $\lambda$ are in units of $R_{PL}$, and $A$ is in units of $A_{IC}(R_{PL})$.
-Outside of the ring, the right hand side of the equation is zero.
-The solution of this equation, evaluated at $R_{PL}$, is the quantity one would measure with a single pickup-loop as indicated in Eq.~\ref{SingleLoop}.
+with $r$, $z$, and $\lambda$ are in units of $R_{pl}$, and $A$ is in units of $A_{ic}(R_{pl})$.
+The solution of this equation, evaluated at $R_{pl}$, is the quantity one would measure with a single pickup-loop as indicated in Eq.~\ref{SingleLoop}.

-We solved Eq.~\ref{KGK} for different $\lambda$ values and our LSCO ring parameters with both the Comsol 5.2a and FreeFem softwares.
+We solved Eq.~\ref{KGK} for different $\lambda$ values and our LSCO ring parameters with both the Comsol 5.2a and FreeFem \cite{freefem} softwares.
 We used finite elements in a box $[-L_z,L_z]\times[0,L_r]$ where $L_z=L_r=8$.
 Dirichlet boundary conditions are imposed at $z=\pm L_z$, $r=0$, and $r=L_r$.
 Maximal mesh spacing is set to be $h=0.01$ in the ring and its immediate vicinity, and $h=0.25$ elsewhere.
-More details on the solutions will be given elsewhere \cite{PDE}.
-The total vector potential $A_{T}$ for $\lambda/R_{PL}=0.1/13$, and for all values of $r$ and $z$ in the ring's cross section is presented in Fig.~\ref{Atot}.
-Clearly, the vector potential hence the current is strongest close to the inner radius of the ring.
+The total vector potential $A_{t}$ for $\lambda/R_{pl}=0.1/13$, and for all values of $r$ and $z$ in the ring cross section is presented in Fig.~\ref{Atot}.
+Clearly, the vector potential, hence the current, is strongest close to the inner radius of the ring.
 They decay towards the center of the ring.
-The solution at $r=1$ and $z=0$ and a range of $\lambda$ values is presented in Fig.~\ref{PDE} on a semi-log plot.
-The upper right inset is a zoom-in on the long $\lambda$ region emphasized by a rectangle.
-The solid line represents Eq.~\ref{WeakStiff} again with the LSCO ring parameters.
+The solutions at $r=1$ and $z=0$ and our ring parameters, for a range of $\lambda$ values, and different magnetometers, are presented in Fig.~\ref{PDE} on a semi-log plot.
+The inset is a zoom-in on the long $\lambda$ region emphasized by a rectangle.
+The solid line represents Eq.~\ref{WeakStiff} again with our LSCO ring parameters.
 There is a good agreement between the PDE solution at long $\lambda$ and the weak-stiffness approximation.